 WooCommerce API: The Basics to Get Started

-WooCommerce is one of the best-known shopping carts that, accordingly to the latest stats, powers over 30% of all online shops.
-Integration with this superb platform can be an excellent opportunity for inventory and order management, email marketing, accounting system and other software providers.
-They will get them all the 250 000+ shopping carts’ users as their potential customers.
+WooCommerce is one of the best-known shopping carts that, according to the latest stats, powers over 30% of all online shops.
+Integration with this superb platform can be an excellent opportunity for shipping management, inventory and order management, email marketing, accounting system, ERP, pricing software, dropshipping automation systems, and other software providers.
+They will get them all the 3 million shopping carts’ users as their potential customers.

-In order to integrate with WooCommerce you’ll need to work with its API (Application Programing Interface).
+In order to integrate with WooCommerce you’ll need to work with its API (Application Programming Interface).
 This article will provide you with the basic information about its structure and will help you understand how to work with it.
-WooCommerce API is REST-based and available in version 2.1 or newer.
 So let's start our acquaintance with it.

 In order to start working with WooCommerce REST API, you have to enable it.
 You can do it by simply visiting WordPress Admin page > Settings > General tab and ticking the appropriate checkbox.